IBM-Bluemix-Docs/mobilepush/push_faq.md

 	1. You use the right start method.
 	1. Include the `manifest.json` file in the root folder.
 	1. Host your website.
-Preferably create a `node.js` starter in Bluemix to try it out.
+Preferably create a `node.js` starter in IBM Cloud to try it out.
 For example: https://<mysamplewebsite>.mybluemix.net/.

 4. How do I resolve Web push web configuration errors?